Agricultural Futures: How to Trade in Agriculture?

 Given that agriculture is highly reliant on weather conditions, any alterations can result in either rising or falling prices due to their direct impact on the supply and demand chain.

-What Are the Commodity Futures Trading Commission (CFTC) and United States Department of Agriculture (USDA)
+What Are the Commodity Futures Trading Commission (CFTC) and the United States Department of Agriculture (USDA)

 Two entities every agricultural Futures trader should familiarize themselves with are the Commodity Futures Trading Commission (CFTC) and the United States Department of Agriculture (USDA).